 Cats with feline leukemia virus, feline immunodeficiency virus, feline calicivirus, and autoimmune diseases enhance the symptoms of gingivitis.
 It’s also caused by a lack of dental care or misaligned teeth.

 Periodontitis is the next stage of gingivitis and is irreversible when it becomes too advanced.
-Periodontitis is where the tissues that attach the tooth to the gums and bone become weakened.
+Periodontitis occurs when the tissues that attach the tooth to the gums and bone weaken.
 This is due to the damaging substances caused by disease-causing bacteria.
 The cat’s immune system also causes inflammation.

 Over time, the supporting structures that support the teeth become compromised, causing tooth loss.
-Sometimes, only one tooth becomes dislodged, but in severe cases, multiple teeth fall out.
+Sometimes, only one tooth becomes dislodged, but multiple teeth fall out in severe cases.

 Tooth resorption is where the tooth structure breaks down inside the tooth before affecting other parts of the teeth.
 It’s the most common cause of tooth loss in cats, with 30-70% of cats showing at least one sign.

-It’s not known why tooth resorption occurs, but the main sign of the condition is a pinkish effect in the teeth line where the tooth meets the gums.
+It’s unknown why tooth resorption occurs, but the main sign of the condition is a pinkish effect in the teeth line where the tooth meets the gums.
 When this appears, the tooth’s significantly damaged.
 It’s a painful condition, and cats with it suffer from:

 - Eating difficulties